-It is more than 30 years ago since the term "software engineering" was coined.
+It is more than 35 years ago since the term "software engineering" was coined.
 We are still struggling with the same type of problems, for example, cost overrun and software defects.
-It is true that we are developing more complex systems today than for 30 years ago, but the basic problems are the same.
+It is true that we are developing more complex systems today than for 35 years ago, but the basic problems are the same.
 New technologies and methodologies will not solve the problem; there is no silver bullet [1].
 The fact still remains that the key asset is the people developing the software.
-This was made perfectly clear almost 20 years ago in the book by Boehm [2].
+This was made perfectly clear more than 20 years ago in the book by Boehm [2].
 The most important factor is the people!
 Other studies have also reported in the large differences in performance between individuals, see for example [3, 4].

 Before turning our attention to the people, we would like to highlight some general success factors, which in retrospect determine whether a specific software project has failed or become a success.
+A success factor is here defined as an output from a software project and it should not be mixed up with success drivers, which are important aspects during development that may form the basis for a successful projects.
 The following four factors are important success factors: